Use

 The primary troubleshooting interface.
 Describe a problem in natural language, and an AI Assistant investigates on your behalf — searching for existing issues, running diagnostic tasks, analyzing results, and recommending fixes.

-Key topics: Starting a session, how the Assistant responds, scope filtering, selecting an assistant, chat history, prompting tips.
+Key topics: Starting a session, slash commands, how the Assistant responds, scope filtering, selecting an assistant, chat history, prompting tips, Slack parity and limitations.

 Workspace Studio